luontola/specsy/README.md

 - **Unlimited Nesting** - The specs can be organized into a nested hierarchy.
 This makes it possible to apply [One Assertion Per Test](http://www.artima.com/weblogs/viewpost.jsp?thread=35578) which [isolates](http://agileinaflash.blogspot.com/2009/02/first.html) the reason for a failure, because the specs are very fine-grained.
 This flexibility also makes writing [specification-style](http://blog.orfjackal.net/2010/02/three-styles-of-naming-tests.html) tests easier.

 - **Isolated Execution** - To make it easy to write [repeatable](http://agileinaflash.blogspot.com/2009/02/first.html) tests, each spec is isolated from the side-effects of its sibling specs.
-Each spec will see only the side-effects of its parent specs.
+By default, each spec will see only the side-effects of its parent specs.
 Note that Specsy discourages writing non-repeatable fat integration tests, so a [Before](http://junit.sourceforge.net/javadoc/org/junit/BeforeClass.html)/[AfterClass](http://junit.sourceforge.net/javadoc/org/junit/AfterClass.html) concept is outside the scope of this project (or at a very low priority - I have some ideas on how it could be done).

 - **No Forced Words** - In order to let you choose the best possible test names, Specsy does not impose any [predefined words](http://blog.orfjackal.net/2010/05/choice-of-words-in-testing-frameworks.html) on its users.